-Did you know that the date of Easter is tied to the motions of the Moon?
-It is observed on the Sunday after the Paschal Full Moon, which occurs on or shortly after March 21 (the fixed date of spring set by the church).
+Did you know that the date of Easter—April 1 this year—is tied to the motions of the Moon?
+It is observed on the Sunday after the Paschal Full Moon.
+Learn more!

 Easter and the Motions of the Moon